Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Conclusion

 \section{Conclusion}

 In this paper, we have analyzed high-resolution (R$\approx75000$) K-band (2.25 -- 2.48 \um) spectra of six RCB and six dLHdC stars to determine their chemical abundances and oxygen isotope ratios.
 We fit the observed spectra to synthetic spectra constructed using a grid of MARCS models for HdC stars and precisely measured their ${}^{16}$O/${}^{18}$O ratios.
-We find that all six RCB stars in our sample have ${}^{16}$O/${}^{18}$O $>4$ and all six dLHdC stars have ${}^{16}$O/${}^{18}$O $<1$, confirming previous suggestions that dLHdC stars have lower oxygen isotope ratios than RCB stars.
-Additionally, for the first time, we find a possible correlation between the oxygen isotope ratios and the effective temperatures of HdC stars, with colder stars having larger $^{16}$O/$^{18}$O values than their hotter counterparts.
+We find that all six RCB stars in our sample have ${}^{16}$O/${}^{18}$O $>4$ and all six dLHdC stars have ${}^{16}$O/${}^{18}$O $<1$, confirming previous suggestions that dLHdC stars have lower oxygen isotope ratios than RCB stars. {In our investigation of the possible effects of dilution caused by circumstellar dust in RCBs, we showed that the oxygen isotope ratios of RCB stars could be underpredicted by a factor of 2 if the dust emission contributes to 20\% of the observed \textit{K}-band flux, highlighting the need for careful characterization of this dust in future studies of RCBs that rely on infrared spectra.} Additionally, for the first time, we find a possible correlation between the oxygen isotope ratios and the effective temperatures of HdC stars, with colder stars having larger $^{16}$O/$^{18}$O values than their hotter counterparts.
 This trend is consistent with recent simulations of white-dwarf mergers that explore the effects of total mass and mass ratios of WD binaries on their merger remnants.
 However, these models overpredict the $^{16}$O/$^{18}$O values by two orders of magnitude, pointing to additional factors that could play an important role in setting the oxygen isotope ratios.

 We also used our high-resolution spectra to measure abundances of C, N, O, Fe, S, Si, Mg, Na, and Ca for the twelve HdC stars.
-We find a linear relation between the ${}^{18}$O abundance and the ${}^{14}$N abundance, suggesting that a fixed fraction ($\approx 1 \%$) of ${}^{14}$N is converted by $\alpha$-capture to ${}^{18}$O in all HdC stars.
+We find a linear relation between the ${}^{18}$O abundance and the ${}^{14}$N abundance, suggesting that a fixed fraction ($\approx 8 \%$) of ${}^{14}$N is converted by $\alpha$-capture to ${}^{18}$O in all HdC stars.
 We also find that all RCB stars in our sample have a lower metallicity than the dLHdC stars.

 Our work highlights the need for new, publicly available MARCS models with a wider grid of input abundances to accurately model the spectra of HdC stars.
 An extension to other $A(C)$, $A(O)$, and [Fe] values is necessary to successfully analyze this diverse group of stars.
 Additionally, all RCB stars in our sample are cooler than 5250~K, while the dLHdC stars are warmer than 5500~K, and this has a potential to bias our results.
 Future high resolution observations of a more diverse sample of stars will verify the trends reported in this study.